PacktPublishing/Unity-2018-Cookbook-Third-Edition/Chapter01/README.md

 # unity-cookbook-2018-ch01

+## Chapter 1: Displaying Data with Core UI Elements

-Assets for the recipes in Chapter 1
+Assets for the recipes

 The **completed** Unity projects for each example can be found in their own repos as follows: